LINWEN607/congregate/docs/using-congregate.md

 1. Run `git clone git@gitlab.com:gitlab-org/professional-services-automation/tools/migration/congregate.git` to pull the congregate repo to your local environment.
 1. Generate a personal access token from your gitlab.com account that has the read_registry permission by clicking `User Icon (top right) > Settings > Access Tokens > Generate Access Token`.
 1. Then run `docker login registry.gitlab.com` and provide your username and paste the access token when prompted for a password.
-1. Pull the docker image from the container registry:
+1. Pull the docker image from the [container registry](https://gitlab.com/gitlab-org/professional-services-automation/tools/migration/congregate/container_registry/2394823):
-    * :white_check_mark: For official versioned releases, `docker pull registry.gitlab.com/gitlab-org/professional-services-automation/tools/migration/congregate:<version>` (or `:latest`)
+    * :white_check_mark: For official versioned releases, `docker pull registry.gitlab.com/gitlab-org/professional-services-automation/tools/migration/congregate:<version>` (or `:latest-<debian|centos>`)
     * :warning: For rolling releases, `docker pull registry.gitlab.com/gitlab-org/professional-services-automation/tools/migration/congregate:rolling-debian` (or `:rolling-centos`)
 1. Run `docker images -a` to list and copy the `image-id` of the congregate image.
 1. Create and run the Congregate docker container: